skkaz7/Oddam-w-dobre-rece/README.md

   - adding donations
   - viewing submitted gifts
 - Five-step donation form supported by JavaScript
+- REST API that supports the selection of appropriate institutions depending on the donations we wish to make
 - Counter of donations made and organisations supported
 - Possibility of archiving donations